An introduction to ESOS

 ESOS (Energy Savings Opportunities Scheme) was first introduced in 2014 and is administered by the Environment Agency.

 The mandatory scheme requires all large businesses within the UK to report on their energy consumption and recognise any energy saving opportunities.
-Each ESOS phase has a duration of 4 years, and we are currently within the Phase 3 period.
+Each ESOS phase has a duration of 4 years.

 It’s important to note that there are a number of potential penalties for businesses that fail to submit a compliance notice by the set deadline.
 Should you find yourself in this position, you may be at risk of enforcement action, including the possibility of civil penalties.